 This study revealed the antilipidemic potential of the aqueous extract of Scoparia dulcis at varied dosage on diabetic-induced rats and therefore can be used as adjunctive therapy to subjugate diabetes.

+The conclusion has nothing to do with the research, as the goal of the research is to reduce fat, not sugar.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)

 Author(s) hereby declares that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators were used during writing or editing of manuscripts.